surveycto/text-integer-decimal/README.md

 ## More resources

 * **Test form**
-This form will help you explore the differences between this field plug-in and the default text field.
+This form will help you view the field plug-in with different field types and *appearance*s.
 [Download test form](https://github.com/surveycto/text-integer-decimal/raw/main/extras/test-form/Text%2C%20integer%2C%20decimal%20test%20form.xlsx)

 You can also use the test forms for the [baseline-text](https://github.com/surveycto/baseline-text/blob/master/README.md), [baseline-integer](https://github.com/surveycto/baseline-integer/blob/master/README.md), and [baseline-integer](https://github.com/surveycto/baseline-integer/blob/master/README.md) field plug-ins.
 Just be sure to update the name of the field plug-in in the *appearance* of each field (e.g. change "baseline-text" to "text-integer-decimal").